IgniteUI/igniteui-docfx/en/components/switch.md

 ## Getting Started with Ignite UI for Angular Switch

-To get started with the Ignite UI for Angular Splitter component, first you need to install Ignite UI for Angular.
+To get started with the Ignite UI for Angular Switch component, first you need to install Ignite UI for Angular.
 In an existing Angular application, type the following command:

 ```cmd
 ng add igniteui-angular